Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 ## HUD in general

-The root node of the HUD scene is a `CanvasLayer` called `hud_layer`.
+The root node of the HUD scene is a `CanvasLayer` called `hud_layer`, with a selection of sprites and labels for score/time/lives/collectibles; some of these sprites are animated (so can flash as a warning for example; "default" for normal and "warning" for the obvious).
 The layer for it is 32 (normally).
-By default the HUD displays information about score/time/lives etc. It may also display some information about items collected as need be, e.g. for shields or invincibility.
+The HUD could also be made to display some information about items collected as need be, e.g. for shields or invincibility.

+`game_space.gd` has a function called `update_hud` which in turn calls the function `hud_layer_update` (should the HUD node exist in the scene tree) which updates the HUD items as necessary.

 # LEVELS AND THEIR STRUCTURE